 It’s the 1987 U.S. Open and Chris Evert is in the midst of an intense tennis match when her diamond bracelet snaps off her wrist.
 Her gorgeous jewelry piece is somewhere on the court, and she halts the game in order to find it.
 This is how the “tennis bracelet” got its name.

 A typical tennis bracelet consists of diamonds of the same size, cut, color, and clarity set side by side continuously to make a complete circle.
-Flexible, durable, and comfortable, they are the go-to way to rock some bling in your everyday life.
+Flexible, durable, and comfortable, they are the go-to way to rock some bling with a healthy CTW, in your everyday life.

 Take a Whack At Rocking A Tennis Bracelet